-Public speaking ain't easy, especially when you have the added pressure of giving a speech at your best friend's wedding, ahh!
+Public speaking ain't easy, especially when you have the added pressure of giving a speech at your best friend's wedding!
 You want everything to be perfect, to be the guy or gal that totally nails that toast because that's what the bride and groom deserve, and you'd hate to be the one that screws it all up.
-But before you have a panic attack or immediately sign up for a year of Toastmasters classes (not a terrible idea, BTW), take a deep breath and just relax.
+But before you have a panic attack or immediately sign up for a year of Toastmasters classes (not a terrible idea, by the way), take a deep breath and just relax.
 You've got this as long as you keep the below tips in mind.

 Forget messing up or seriously stressing about how others will perceive you.
 As speaker and life strategy coach Mark Black, CSP, points out, focusing on yourself only enhances nerves.
 "Instead, concentrate on your audience and how you want them to feel.
 This will help you to speak from the heart, allowing your speech to do what it's supposed to do: make the couple feel special while also engaging the audience."